 Preparation cannot be separated from our life under God.
 We cannot just leave everything to Him, because it is our God-given responsibility to respond to His efforts to create Himself in us.

-Luke 14:25-33 And great multitudes went with Him, and He turned and said to them, “If anyone comes to Me and does not hate his father and mother, wife and children, brothers and sisters, yes, and his own life also, he cannot be My disciple and whoever does not bear his cross and come after Me cannot be My disciple.
-For which of you, intending to build a tower, does not sit down first and count the cost, whether he has enough to finish it, lest after he has laid the foundation, and is not able to finish it, all who see it begin to mock him, saying this man began to build and was not able to finish.
+Luke 14:25-33 Now great multitudes went with Him.
+And He turned and said to them, “If anyone comes to Me and does not hate his father and mother, wife and children, brothers and sisters, yes, and his own life also, he cannot be My disciple.
+And whoever does not bear his cross and come after Me cannot be My disciple.
+For which of you, intending to build a tower, does not sit down first and count the cost, whether he has enough to finish it—lest, after he has laid the foundation, and is not able to finish, all who see it begin to mock him, saying, ‘This man began to build and was not able to finish.’
 Or what king, going to make war against another king, does not sit down first and consider whether he is able with ten thousand to meet him who comes against him with twenty thousand?
 Or else, while the other is still a great way off, he sends a delegation and asks conditions of peace.
-So likewise, whoever of you does not forsake all that he has cannot be My disciple.”
+So likewise, whoever of you does not forsake all that he has cannot be My disciple.

 Certainly Christianity is not at all like learning to swim by being thrown into the pool of water.
 Christianity is a way of life, learned by small progressions with each step preparing one for the next stage.
 God begins the process by commanding this specific truthful preparation even before baptism.
 He want us to be prepared.
 That is easily understood, and it ought to make a step into the future unprepared, with being able to count the cost correctly as we possibly can.